bimo5851/vidtube/README.md

 ##License 📄
 MIT License - Free for personal and educational use

-Copy

 ---

-**Note:** For actual use, you should:
-1. Replace `yourusername` in the clone URL
-2. Add actual screenshots/demo GIF
-3. Modify license if needed
-4. Add proper error handling documentation
-5. Include contributor guidelines if open-sourcing

 Would you like me to create any specific section in more detail? 😊